nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/High_Level_Design_Notes/13_Design_A_Chat_System/README.md

 5.b.
 If User B is offline, a push notification is sent from push notification (PN) servers.

-6. Chat server 2 forwards the message to User B. There is a persistent WebSocket connection between User B and Chat server 2.
+6. Chat server 2 forwards the message to User B. There is a persistent WebSocket connection between User B & Chat server 2.

 #### Message synchronization across devices